pinkelk2/force/README.md

     if (trigger.isInsert) ValidateAccessSupport.validateInsertAccess (trigger.new);
     if (trigger.isUpdate) ValidateAccessSupport.validateUpdateAccess (trigger.new, trigger.oldMap);

 The triggers are simple, and can be implemented on any object for which you want to enforce CRUD and FLS validation.
+You can of course add the above code to existing after triggers if you would prefer.

 Let me know how this works for you, or if you have any questions.